ASD-Blueprint/desktop.gov.au/blueprint/overview.md

 ### Secure system administration

 Most hybrid agencies should already have a secure administration model with set of policies and procedures.
-For example, this may include privileged access workstations (PAW) and jump host environments that provide a secure and resilient boundary for the administration of critical assets.
+For example, this may include privileged access workstations (PAW) and jump host (sometimes referred to as bastion host, jump box or jump server) environments that provide a secure and resilient boundary for the administration of critical assets.

 Cloud native environments usually do not have a jump host environment or PAW.
 However, such a solution could be hosted within M365/Azure utilising components of the blueprint to provide a secure administration environment for the agency.